CU-BDA-2022/LectureResources/README.md

 *Kruschke* Chapter 6 works through the beta-bernoulli model.

-## Lec06 - Continuous parameter estimation with discrete data, 2
+## Lec06 (alt) - Continuous parameter estimation with discrete data, 2

+[These notes cover a lecture swapped for other content in the 2022 version of the course.
+This year we cover $\delta$ functions later; these notes may be useful then.]

 Slides:  [Lec06-ParamEstmn-DirichletMultinomial.pdf](Lec06-ParamEstmn-DirichletMultinomial.pdf)